Yarrow Cheney

-Yarrow Cheney (born 1973) is an American director, artist, designer, author, illustrator and animator.
+Yarrow Cheney (born June 27, 1973) is an American director, artist, designer, author, illustrator and animator.
 He was a production designer in Despicable Me 2 (2013), The Lorax (2012), and Despicable Me (2010), for which he received Primetime Emmy and Annie Awards nominations.

 In 2016, Cheney co-directed Illumination Entertainment's The Secret Life of Pets with Chris Renaud, that received positive reviews and became the sixth highest grossing-film of 2016.
 In 2018, he directed The Grinch with Scott Mosier.

 His debut children's book, Superworld: Save Noah, the first in a middle-grade series written by his wife Carrie Cheney, was published on October 4, 2022.
 An animated film adaptation of the book series is in development by Paramount Animation and Temple Hill Entertainment.

 Early life

 Cheney was born to Jack Cheney and Caryn Brady in 1973.
-He attended California Institute of the Arts from 1992–1995.
+He attended California Institute of the Arts from 1992 to 1995.